YordanGeorgiev/qto/doc/md/userstories_doc.md

-### 1.3. global search modal dialog ui
+### 1.3.
+Global search modal dialog ui
 As an UI user
 In order to have the best possible search experience
-I want to be able to search from a modal dialog UI which will pop-up on a dimmed background after the search-box is focused ..
+I want to be able to search from a modal dialog UI which will pop-up on a dimmed background after the search-box is focused ...

 #### 1.3.1.
 SearchBox autocomplete for changing the project ( databases )
 As an qto ui user
 In order to be able to quickly switch between projects of the qto application instance I have access to I want to be able to start typing with the ":to" operator and the System to autocomplete a dropdown of databases my instance has access to.